We are adding the recipe to your Recipe Box.

 The South is certainly known for many things, and pecans are near the top of that list.
-Toss a generous dose of them into this rich cake batter and you're gonna get one of the best cakes our Test Kitchen has ever created.
+Toss a generous dose of them into this Pecan Cake and you'll know why this is one of our best Bundt recipes!

 - 1 cup (2 sticks) butter, softened

 - 1 1/2 cups packed brown sugar

 - 2 cups self-rising flour